Skip to main content

 • Access to banking services.

-• Possibility of entering and leaving Costa Rica, without taking risks on irregular routes where you can suffer accidents or be a victim of organized crime.
+• Possibility of entering and leaving Costa Rica, without running risks on irregular routes, where one can suffer accidents or be a victim of organized crime.

 Municipal Centers for Migrants